mbari-org/gpdviz-sjs/README.md

 ## model

-- model very ad hoc still
+Model still very ad hoc.

-- currently only associated with a stream
-- could also be associated with concrete feature
-- ...
+## history

+This is a reimplementation of the [original idea](https://github.com/carueda/gpdviz0).